IV for Percussion Ensemble: Performances

+The first known complete performance of PERCUSSION was performed by the Southern Illinois University Carbondale Percussion Group (SIUCPG), conducted by Ron Coulter, at the 5th Annual Outside the Box New Music Festival (Carbondale, Illinois) on 3 April 2011.
+That program included world premiers of Beyer’s PERCUSSION, Strive, Horizons, and Daniel Kessner’s A Knocktet.
+As well as rare performances of Colin McPhee’s Kachapi Mas, Lou Harrison’s Oriental, Franziska Boas’ Changing Tensions, and Jose Ardevol’s Preludio a 11.

 Composition

 Published in 1936, IV was one of the first major works for percussion ensemble, and the only work published during Beyer's lifetime.
 It is unknown why Beyer chose the title "IV".
 Beyer's compositional style focuses on experimental music and American contemporary music, which includes new music, atonal music, music with chance operations, and music for percussion.
 Beyer emigrated from Germany to New York City at a time when interest in new music was starting to grow rapidly.
 Beyer surrounded herself with people such as Henry Cowell, John Cage, and Charles Seeger, and studied music composition with them.
 Cowell was an innovative composer, using abnormal playing techniques to create new sounds from instruments, and Beyer took Cowell's percussion class at The New School, where Cowell's influence may have been her starting point for creating music for percussion ensemble.
 Beyer is one of the first composers to focus on music for percussion ensemble, and popularized the concept of music for percussion ensemble with IV as well as other of her many later works for percussion.